Pirkhs/Exhibition-Curator/README.md

 # Exhibition Curator

 ## Project Summary
-This project enables users to become their very own curator of various antiques and fine artworks by browsing through collections of pieces and choosing to add specific ones to their very own exhbition to show others.
+This project enables users to become their very own curator of various antiques and fine artworks by browsing through collections and choosing to add specific pieces to their very own exhbition.

 ## User Stories
 - Be welcomed on the web appplication's **"Home"** page